motion/orbit/next.md

 ## better data syncing structure

-should not sync stuff through electron should sync electron state to api first should have ability to sync diff logical groups across on their own
+each window should sync its respective focus/blur/position from electron to the window itself should not sync stuff through electron but through api/socket should have ability to sync diff logical groups across on their own

 ## syncers v2